Back

 GraphQL schema

-GraphQL requires a schema that is written in the query language.
-It provides a blueprint that defines the structure of the data that clients can query from the GraphQL server.
+GraphQL requires a schema written in its query language.
+The schema acts as a blueprint that defines the structure of the data clients can query from the GraphQL server.

-The great thing about it: The schema provides type safety.
-It outlines the available data types, the relationships between them and the operations that clients can perform on them.
+The great thing about the schema is that it provides type safety.
+It outlines the available data types, the relationships between them, and the operations clients can perform.

-So I defined a QuoteType to get some standard information about a requested stock and a HistoryType to get the historical performance of stocks.
+I defined a QuoteType to retrieve standard information about a requested stock and a HistoryType to get the historical performance of stocks.

 import { gql } from "apollo-server"